Lee425/NEW/README.md

 > NEW: A Generic Learning Model for Tie Strength Prediction in Networks.<br>
 The *NEW* algorithm mainly focuses on the link prediction of undirected graph weighted network

-The experimental partition data required by the paper is stored under the data directory, which may be slightly deviated based on the operation of different machines.If you want to repartition the test data, please refer to the following instructions to complete the test results.
+The experimental partition data required by the paper is stored under the data directory, which may be slightly deviated based on the operation of different machines.If you want to repartition the test data, please refer to the following instructions to complete the experimental results.

 ### Basic Usage

 #### Example
 To run *NEW* on celegans network, execute the following command from the project home directory:<br/>
-	``python code/main.py --input ../data/celegans.csv --cache True``
+	``python code/main.py --input ../data/celegans.csv --cache True --learning_rate 1e-5 --k 2.``

 NetWork             | RMSE 10'th mean |